 If you have access to tools and know how to make things yourself, you can definitely build your own drawers for under the bed.
 The main advantage of doing so, is that you can get drawers that fit exactly to the dimensions of your bed frame, and you can paint of style them exactly the way you want.

 QUICK TIP: Save money by repurposing old drawers

-You can simply repurpose old drawers if you don’t have enough budget for the materials.
-Just make sure that the drawers fit well even with the wheels or casters attached to the bottom.
+You can simply repurpose old drawers if you don’t have a sufficient budget for the materials.
+Simply get the wheels from a hardware store, and screw them into the bottom of the drawers.

 The great thing about this option is that you will be able to have it customized according to your needs and preference.
 It’s entirely up to you on what material you want to be used and how it is designed.
 You can have sliding drawers to maximize the space beneath your bed or put wheels beneath to make it easier to move around or clean.
 Or why not even add a secret compartment?

 For the finishing touches, you can write, draw, paint on it, or even throw in some stickers and glitters to make it fun for your kids.
 You can also turn cleaning rooms into a game for your kids with this drawer.
 Just imagine, you’ll never have to step on a piece of Lego ever again.

 There are a lot of open possibilities with this option, the sky is the limit.
 There are so many ideas being thrown around, mix that with your own, and you can be sure that what comes out is a masterpiece.